Prospective Student Questions

 How do I confirm my intent to enroll?

-Please complete the online Enrollment Response Form found in your admission letter in the application portal.
+Complete the online Enrollment Response Form found in your admission letter in the application portal.
 If you are required to submit a non-refundable deposit, you will be able to pay it online by credit card.
 This payment is credited to your tuition.

 Once I confirm my intended enrollment at Georgetown University, what do I do next?

-We strongly suggest that you review our Admitted Students page.
+We strongly suggest that you review our Admitted Students webpage.
 There you will find all the steps that need to be completed including the Admitted Student Checklist, Enrollment Checklist, and details about graduate student life.

 Please visit your application portal to fulfill your admission conditions and check out the Enrollment Checklist to complete final administrative and health forms and participate in registration/advising.